riturajnagar/judicious-loss-7894/README.md

 ## Learning :-

-- During this project we got to learn how to work in groups.
+- During this project, we learned how to work in groups.
-- During this project we increased our communication skills.
+- During this project, we increased our communication skills.
 - We Learned how to communicate with team members.
 - Overall we learn lots of things during this project.
-- Our skills of Java And Spring boot became more better and clear.
+- Our skills in Java And Spring Boot became better and clear.

 ## Team - Members: